 GEORGIA Does this jurisdiction have a Yes.
 Driving Under the Influence (DUI/DUID) statute?
-In Georgia, it is unlawful to operate a motor vehicle under the influence of alcohol, any drug, or any combination "to What is the may see standard for the extent that it is less safe for the person to drive."61 What is the per se standard for alcohol impairment?
-"The person's alcohol concentration is 0.08 grams or more at any time within three hours after such driving or being alconor impairment: in actual physical control from alcohol consumed before such driving or being in actual physical control ended."
-62 Does the DUID statute have a Yes. zero-tolerance standard for other substances?
-No driver may have "any amount of marijuana or a controlled substance present in the person's blood or urine, or both, including the metabolites and derivatives of each or both."
+In Georgia, it is unlawful to operate a motor vehicle under the influence of alcohol, any drug, or any combination "to the extent that it is less safe for the person to drive."
+61 What is the per se standard for "The person's alcohol concentration is 0.08 grams or more alcohol impairment? at any time within three hours after such driving or being in actual physical control from alcohol consumed before such driving or being in actual physical control ended."62 Does the DUID statute have a Yes. zero-tolerance standard for other substances?
+No driver may have "any emount of manipung on a other substances: No driver may have "any amount of marijuana or a controlled substance present in the person's blood or urine, or both, including the metabolites and derivatives of each or both."
 63 Does the DUID statute have a No. per se standard for other substances?
 What tests are used to detect alcohol or other substances?
-For all substances, if lawfully arrested for a violation of alcohol of other substances: the DUI statute, drivers give implied consent to "a chemical test or tests of his or her blood, breath, urine, or other bodily substances for the purpose of determining the presence of alcohol or any other drug."
-64 These tests may also be taken if involved in any traffic accident that results in serious injuries or fatalities.
-Are there any affirmative Yes. defenses?
-By statute, a person does not violate the zero-tolerance standard unless "such person is rendered incapable of driving safely as a result of using a drug which such person is legally entitled to use."
-65 Those legally entitled to use marijuana, for instance, would only be in violation if they are incapable of driving safely, while those legally unable to use marijuana would be in violation if any marijuana or metabolites were found in their breath or blood.
+For all substances, if lawfully arrested for a violation of the DUI statute, drivers give implied consent to "a acconor of other substances: chemical test or tests of his or her blood, breath, urine, or other bodily substances for the purpose of determining the presence of alcohol or any other drug."64 These tests may also be taken if involved in any traffic accident that results in serious injuries or fatalities.
+Are there any affirmative defenses?
+Yes.
+By statute, a person does not violate the zero-tolerance standard unless "such person is rendered incapable of driving safely as a result of using a drug which such person is legally entitled to use."65 Those legally entitled to use marijuana, for instance, would only be in violation if they are incapable of driving safely, while those legally unable to use marijuana would be in violation if any marijuana or metabolites were found in their breath or blood.
 However, the Georgia Supreme Court found this distinction unconstitutional in Love v.
-State.
+State .
 66